-Chicago, Illinois October 20, 2014 To the Board of Directors and Shareholders of Walgreen Co.:
+Chicago, Illinois October 20, 2014 (except for the Other Matters section of Note 1 as to which the date is November 3, 2014) To the Board of Directors and Shareholders of Walgreen Co.:

 We have audited the internal control over financial reporting of Walgreen Co. and subsidiaries (the "Company") as of August 31, 2014, based on criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.